ISISComputingGroup/ibex_developers_manual/Technical-debt-stand-down-Documentation.md

 - Current status: Ready for review: [Page Link](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/New-Starters) .
 Linked from [Dev Manual](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki) under 'New Starters'.

 As a new member of the IBEX team, I'd like accessible and comprehensive info on getting started with EPICS/IBEX.

+## Moving between SECI and IBEX user manual page
+- Developer: Freddie
+- Reviewer: Dom
+- Current status: Ready for review at https://github.com/ISISComputingGroup/ibex_user_manual/wiki/Switching-Between-IBEX-and-SECI

+As an instrument scientist I would like to know how to move between SECI and IBEX